Counting friezes in type D_n: Friezes of type

 \subsection{Description of all friezes}

 We will prove the following proposition, which describes the friezes in type $D_n$ and ensures that there is only a finite number of them.

-\begin{proposition} From any frieze of type $D_n$ can be extracted a unique tagged triangulation $T$ of the punctured $n$-gon in such a way that \begin{enumerate} \item $T$ contains all arcs of weight $1$; \item all arcs of $T$ connecting marked points on the boundary have weight $1$; \item the $m$ arcs of $T$ incident with the puncture are untagged and all have the same weight, which can be any divisor of $m$. \end{enumerate} In particular, there is only a finite number of friezes of type $D_n$. \end{proposition}
+\begin{proposition} From any frieze of type $D_n$ can be extracted a unique tagged triangulation $T$ of the punctured $n$-gon in such a way that \begin{enumerate} \item $T$ contains all arcs of weight $1$ which are not notched; \item all arcs of $T$ connecting marked points on the boundary have weight $1$; \item either $T$ has only two arcs incident with the puncture, both having the same endpoints, different notchings and weight $1$, or the $m$ arcs of $T$ incident with the puncture are not notched and all have the same weight, which can be any divisor of $m$. \end{enumerate} In particular, there is only a finite number of friezes of type $D_n$. \end{proposition}

 Figure \ref{figu::triangulation} gives an example of a triangulation satisfying (1), (2) and (3).
 If such a triangulation exists for a given frieze, then its uniqueness is clear.
 We prove its existence in several steps.
 First, we show that there is indeed a triangulation containing all the arcs of weight $1$ of the frieze: